 - Soccer (NAIA Division II)

 Students can visit the website to get a complete list of areas of study, student services, and more that is available at this school.

 Admission Requirements & Details

 The admission details below may provide a better idea of the applicants York College accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP credits that may be transferred.
-This information can be used to see your chances of getting accepted to York College.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted